marekkacprzak/nott3chat/README.md

 - [x] Graceful error handling (e.g., 429 Too Many Requests, content filter blocks).
 (More or less done, can always be improved)
 - [x] Streamline adding new models via environment variables instead of code changes.
-- [ ] Abstract the database context to easily switch between providers (In-Memory, SQLite, PostgreSQL, etc.).
+- [ ] Add configuration to easily switch between db providers (In-Memory, SQLite, PostgreSQL, etc.).
 - [ ] Consider segmenting larger UI components into smaller, more focused ones.
 - [ ] Add an easy way to specify a default user account via environment variables for local development.
 - [x] Logging
-- [ ] Move to redis for distributed cache for better synchronization & locking for actively streaming chats.
+- [ ] Add configuration to move to redis for distributed cache for better synchronization & locking for actively streaming chats.
 - [x] Fix general chat events to always stream (delete, title, new)

 ---